Bounds on Lorentz invariance violation from muon fluctuations at the Pierre Auger Observatory: II. Parameterisations of Muon Observables in LIV Models

 and parameterised as functions of $\epsilon=\log_{10}(E/\mathrm{eV})$ for each $\eta$.
 Their fit parameters are subsequently modeled as quadratic functions of $\log_{10}(-\eta)$ (see Eq~\ref{eq:ratios}). \end{enumerate}

-This choice of treating separately the LI reference and the LIV-to-standard ratios is motivated by the fact that, once these parameterisations are known for protons and iron, the mean and variance for any mixed mass composition and any value of $\eta$ can be reconstructed a posteriori using Eq.~\ref{eq:mixedComp} and Eq.~\ref{eq:RelativeFluct} in the main text.
+This choice of treating separately the LI reference and the LIV-to-standard ratios is motivated by the fact that, once these parameterisations are known for protons and iron, the mean and variance for any mixed mass composition and any value of $\eta$ can be reconstructed a posteriori by combining the proton and iron contributions according to the assumed mass fractions.